Monotonicity of Equilibria in Nonatomic Congestion Games: Comonotonicity and Active Regimes in Singleton Congestion Games

 Our next result describes the equilibrium within a cost class $\costclass$: we show that the loads on the resources in $\resources_{\costclass}$ coincide with those of the single-commodity game $\game_{\costclass}$.
 In other words, in terms of equilibrium loads the commodities in $\costclass$ behave as if they were a single commodity.
-This allows in turn to analyze the comonotonicity of the equilibrium loads on $\resources_\costclass$.
+This allows in turn to analyze the regions on which the equilibrium loads on $\resources_\costclass$ are comonotone.
+Moreover, part \eqref{it:thm:parallel-regions-c} further analyzes the geometry of the regions of comonotonicity, as observed in \cref{ex:parallel-regions-and-sub-regions-0}.
+The simple structure exhibited by the sub-regions in \cref{ex:parallel-regions-and-sub-regions-0} holds more generally: even if the cost functions are nonlinear, the sub-regions are separated by hyperplanes defined by the aggregate demand of some cost class.
+We recall that a \emph{break point} in a single commodity game is a demand $\bar\rate$ at which the set of active resources changes, \ie this set is not constant on any interval $(\bar\rate-\varepsilon,\bar\rate+\varepsilon)$ with $\varepsilon>0$ \citep[see][definition~3.4]{ComDosSca:MP2021}.

 \begin{theorem} Let $\game=(\resources,\costprof,\strategiesprof)$ be a singleton congestion game structure, and $\region^{\precsim}$ the region associated with a weak order $\precsim$ on $\commodities$.
 Then, for each cost class $\costclass$ for $\precsim$ we have: \begin{enumerate}[\upshape(a)] \item For all $\rateprof\in\region^\precsim$ and every equilibrium load $\loadprof$ of $(\game,\rateprof)$, the vector $\bar\loadprof= (\load_\resource)_{\resource\in\resources_{\costclass}}$ is an equilibrium in the single-commodity game $(\game_\costclass,\rate_{\costclass})$ with aggregate demand $\rate_\costclass \coloneqq \sum_{\commodity\in{\costclass}} \rate^{\commodity}$.